MDI Birds

 : mid May-mid Jun in tall deciduous trees where most would pass undetected were it not for their loud, stuttering song.
 Listen here. mid Aug-late Sep with peak mid/late Aug and to early Nov, in deciduous woods and where migrants concentrate.

 Miscellany: Tennessee Warbler is a spruce budworm specialist and its numbers fluctuate depending on the scope of budworm outbreaks.
 Breeding numbers were known to increase 10-fold during the course of a major outbreak.
-Tennessees were a fairly common breeder here in the late 20th century when there were budworm outbreaks but with the absence of local budworm outbreaks since then, recent nesting has not been confirmed.
+Tennessees were a breeder here in the late 20th century when there were budworm outbreaks but with the absence of budworm outbreaks since then, nesting has not been confirmed.

 Last Updated: May 24th, 2022